-The Sant’Apollinare Nuovo floor plan is of a Latin-type basilica*: has three naves, separated by rows of columns, with the central nave covered by a wooden roof and the lateral naves covered by vaults.
-The capitals of the columns separating the naves are decorated with thorny acanthus completely different from the classical style capitals of the Roman basilicas, and between the capital and the arches have the trapezoidal abacus replacing the architrave in Byzantine art and that we already mentioned is called pulvinus.
+The Sant’Apollinare Nuovo floor plan is of a Latin-type basilica*: has three naves separated by rows of columns with the central nave covered by a wooden roof and the lateral naves covered by vaults.
+The capitals of the columns separating the naves are decorated with thorny acanthus completely different from the classical style capitals of the Roman basilicas, and between the capital and the arches have the trapezoidal abacus replacing the architrave in Byzantine art and that we already mentioned, this structure is called the pulvinus.
 The mosaics located over the columns of the central nave are famous.
-They develop on each side of the central nave as a procession of parallel figures: on one side are the saints and martyrs led by St. Martin who come to worship the Savior; on the other side are the saint women and virgins, preceded by three angels and the Wise Men, who come in a long procession towards the image of the Madonna and Child who is resting in her lap.
+They develop on each side of the central nave as a procession of parallel figures: on one side are the saints and martyrs led by St. Martin who come to worship the Savior; on the other side are the saint women and virgins preceded by three angels and the Wise Men, who come in a long procession towards the image of the Madonna and Child who is resting in her lap.
 Both, saints and virgins, are dressed in the Byzantine style.
 It is clear that these mosaics are the work of Eastern masters of the mosaic.

-The other church dedicated to Sant’Apollinare in Classe, meaning at the site of the former port of Ravenna, was built in 534 and completed eight years later.
+The other church dedicated to Sant’Apollinare in Classe (meaning at the site of the former port of Ravenna) was built in 534 and completed eight years later.
 It has three naves separated by columns, very similar to those of Sant’Apollinare Nuovo, with thorny acanthus capitals and trapezoidal abacus*; above, instead of the frieze with saints and virgins, the mosaics have some medallions with portraits of the bishops of Ravenna.
 This decoration has almost disappeared.
 Only the mosaics of the apse are conserved, with a large cross standing in the middle of a flowery field and sheep guided by St. Apollinare; also there are figures of the bishops of Ravenna located in the apse’s cylinder, between the windows, and at the top there is a clypeus or medallion with the bust of Christ and the four apocalyptic symbols of the Evangelists.
-A flowery field surrounds the figure of St. Apollinare, with its green turf filled with small trees, flowers, and birds.
+A flowery field surrounds the figure of St. Apollinare with its green turf filled with small trees, flowers, and birds.

 The last major Byzantine building in Ravenna is the church dedicated to St. Vitale.
 It remains almost intact, although some mosaics were left unfinished and some others were destroyed during the Renaissance.
 The floor plan of St. Vitale has all its elements surrounding a central dome supported by pillars and columns.
 The naves around the central dome are covered with a combination of vaults which penetrate one another in an irregular fashion.
 The apse has the only mosaics that have not been destroyed.
-Trees, flowers, plants and animals, on golden background, decorate the ceiling, and sometimes are interrupted by small medallions with images of prophets and Apostles.
-At the foot of the apse there are friezes with historical figures.
-On one side is the Emperor Justinian offering gifts to the new church, accompanied by the Bishop Maximian alongside barons, priests and warriors.
-In the front frieze his wife, Empress Theodora, covered all over with jewels, also offers a magnificent vessel amid a brilliant group of court ladies and eunuchs of her entourage, there are also hanging curtains, a fountain, and background buildings.
+Trees, flowers, plants, and animals, on golden background, decorate the ceiling, and sometimes are interrupted by small medallions with images of prophets and Apostles.
+At the base of the apse there are friezes with historical figures.
+On one side is the Emperor Justinian offering gifts to the new church accompanied by the Bishop Maximian alongside barons, priests, and warriors.
+In the front frieze his wife, Empress Theodora covered all over with jewels, also offers a magnificent vessel amid a brilliant group of court ladies and eunuchs of her entourage, there are also hanging curtains, a fountain, and background buildings.

 *Abacus: A flat slab forming the uppermost member or division of the capital of a column, above the bell.
 Its chief function is to provide a large supporting surface, tending to be wider than the capital, to receive the weight of the arch or the architrave above.